iiasa/message_doc/source/message_globiom/socio_econ/demand.rst

 based on projected GDP per capita, or average income.
 Several user-defined inputs allow the user to tailor the extrapolations to individual socio-economic scenarios.
 In the case of final energy intensity (FEI), the extrapolation is produced for each region by defining the quantile at which FEI converges (e.g., the 20th percentile) and the income at which the convergence occurs.
 For example, while final energy intensity converges quickly to the lowest quantile (0.001) in SSP1, it converges more slowly to a larger quantile (0.5 to 0.7 depending on the region) in SSP3.
-Convergence quantiles and incomes are provided for each SSP and region in the **Tables below**.
+Convergence quantiles and incomes are provided for each SSP and region in :numref:`tab-quantssp1`, :numref:`tab-quantssp2`, :numref:`tab-quantssp3`.
 The convergence quantile allows one to identify the magnitude of FEI while the convergence income establishes the rate at which the quantile is approached.
 For the sectoral shares, the user can specify the global quantile at which the extrapolation should converge, the income at which the extrapolation diverges from the regional regression line and turns parallel to the specified convergence quantile (i.e., how long the sectoral share follows the historical trajectory), and the income at which the extrapolation converges to the quantile.
 Given these input parameters, the user can extrapolate both FEI and sectoral shares.